workflowhub-eu/about/Workflow-RO-Crate/1.0-DRAFT/index.md

 This section uses terminology from the [RO-Crate 1.1 specification](https://w3id.org/ro/crate/1.1).

+### Context

+The _Crate_ JSON-LD MUST be valid according to [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) and SHOULD use the RO-Crate 1.1 `@context` <https://w3id.org/ro/crate/1.1/context>

+### Metadata File Descriptor

+The [Metadata File Descriptor](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#ro-crate-metadata-file-descriptor) `conformsTo` SHOULD be an array that contains at least <https://w3id.org/ro/crate/1.1> and <https://w3id.org/workflowhub/workflow-ro-crate/1.0>

 ### Main Workflow

 The _Crate_ MUST contain a data entity of type `["File", "SoftwareSourceCode", "ComputationalWorkflow"]` as the _Main Workflow_.